What are Non-Cancerous or Non-Malignant Blood Disorders?

 - Thrombosis and blood clotting disorders

-A comprehensive care approach that brings together a team of experts for each patient has been shown to improve outcomes in children with inherited and acquired chronic blood disorders.
-At NewYork-Presbyterian, your child receives care from a team that includes doctors, nurses, geneticist counselors, social workers, child life specialists, and others with the experience and compassion to care for children with blood diseases.
-Your child's care team helps him or her transition from pediatric to adult care when that time comes.
+At NewYork-Presbyterian, your child receives care from a team that includes pediatric hematologists, doctors, nurses, geneticist counselors, social workers, child life specialists, and others with the experience and compassion to care for children with blood diseases.
+Your child’s care team helps them transition from pediatric to adult care when that time comes.

 Our teams also conduct laboratory and clinical research to advance the field.
-Your child may have the opportunity to participate in a clinical trial of an innovative treatment.
+Your child may have the opportunity to participate in a clinical trial for an innovative treatment.

-We understand that many benign blood disorders are lifetime conditions.
-Your care team designs a long-term program of comprehensive care that takes your child's overall wellness into account.
+We understand that many non-malignant blood disorders are lifetime conditions.
+Your care team designs a long-term program of comprehensive care that takes your child’s overall wellness into account.
 Our treatments include:

-Medications.
-Some blood disorders can be treated with medicine, given either orally (by mouth), through a subcutaneous (under the skin) injection, or intravenously (by vein).
-Your child's doctor will let you know if medication is part of the treatment plan and explain how to use it.
+- Medications - Some blood disorders can be treated with medicine, given either orally (by mouth), through a subcutaneous (under the skin) injection, or intravenously (by vein).
+Your child’s doctor will inform you if medication is part of the treatment plan and explain how to use it.

 - Infusion/transfusion therapies - Treatments such as infusions of blood or blood-derived products, as well as coagulation (blood clotting) factors or blood thinners, are treatments for some disorders.
 We give these treatments in our comfortable pediatric outpatient infusion centers.